 BSA Chair Tim Fell reports on the progress of our pilot programme with Airedale NHS Foundation Trust to deliver speech therapy over the internet.
-You can still apply to join it.

 Three weeks into the teletherapy trial to deliver speech therapy for adults and there are signs that Airedale NHS Foundation Trust is on to something big.